-Recently, we received a call from a client who had previously retired but had decided to get back into the game and provide consulting services as an independent contractor.
+In the past, I’ve received calls from clients who had already retired but decided to get back into the game and provide consulting services as an independent contractor.
 Part of the conversation was a discussion of the different approaches to consider in deferring income recognition and investing some of these newly earned funds in a tax efficient manner.
 Below we review some of the most common retirement savings strategies a self-employed person could utilize, and explore the pros and cons of each:

 Benefits of a traditional IRA include (potentially) deductible contributions and tax-sheltered growth.

 Downsides to a traditional IRA include Required Minimum Distributions (RMD’s) and penalties for withdrawing funds early.
-An RMD is a requirement that you must start taking out money from your IRA once you reach 70 ½.
+An RMD is a requirement that you must start taking out money from your IRA once you reach age 72 (70 ½ if you reach 70 ½ before January 1, 2020).
 If you choose not to or forget to take the distribution, you are subject to a 50% penalty of the amount of your RMD that year.
 You also will be penalized 10% for an early withdrawal, on top of having to pay the taxes.
 The only exceptions to this early penalty would be your first house purchase, education expenses, and medical expenses.

 A benefit of not being self-employed (or working for an employer) is access to an employer sponsored 401(k) plan.
 However, the one-participant 401(k) offers those benefits to self-employed individuals.
 A one-participant 401(k), often called a solo 401(k), is a retirement savings plan that covers a business owner with no employees or that person and his or her spouse.
 These plans have the same rules and requirements as employer sponsored 401(k) plans, but in the case of solo plans, you act as both “employer” and “employee”.

 You can make contributions as both employer and employee.
-The contributions made as employee—known as elective deferrals—are limited to 100% of compensation (or earned income) up to $19,000 (under 2019 law).
-Individuals who are age 50 or older may make an additional $6,000 catch-up contribution (under 2019 law), for a maximum of $25,000 in elective deferrals.
+The contributions made as employee—known as elective deferrals—are limited to 100% of compensation (or earned income) up to $19,500 (under 2021 law).
+Individuals who are age 50 or older may make an additional $6,500 catch-up contribution (under 2021 law), for a maximum of $26,000 in elective deferrals.
 These maximums are adjusted for inflation every year.
-As “employer”, you may contribute up to 20% of compensation.
-The combined total of your contributions is capped at $56,000 in 2019 (under 2019 law) or $62,000 if you are over the age of 50.
+As “employer”, you may contribute up to 25% of compensation.
+The combined total of your contributions is capped at $58,000 in 2021.
 Both contributions as “employer” and as “employee” are tax deductible.

 The solo 401(k) option offers similar features as other self-employed retirement savings plans such as the SEP IRA; however, unlike an SEP IRA, a solo 401(k) allows “employee” elective deferrals and catch-up contributions.
 Thus, owners of a solo 401(k) may be able to contribute more than they could in a SEP IRA given the same income level.
 In addition, some individual 401(k) plans allow you to take a loan against the account.